Skip to main content

 Processing Information

-New School Archives staff described the contents of this collection through examination of print documentation advertising the symposium, inscriptions from the boxes housing the audio reels, and from listening to the recordings after digitization.
+New School Archives staff described the contents of this collection through examination of print documentation advertising the symposium, inscriptions from the boxes housing the audio tape reels, and from listening to the recordings after digitization.
 In several instances, recordings did not match print documentation.
-Archives staff always deferred to the recordings, which typically matched the box inscriptions, over print documentation.
+Archives staff always deferred to the recordings, which typically match the box inscriptions, over print documentation.
 Please alert The New School Archives to any errors.

 Title